Blessed Are God’s Sons and Daughters

 Refrain: With them numbered may we be, Now and through eternity.

-8. They alone are truly blest, Heirs of God, joint heirs with Christ.
+8. They alone are truly blessed, Heirs of God, joint heirs with Christ.

 Refrain: With them numbered may we be, Now and through eternity.

-Now Bob Price can say with the Apostle Paul, “I have fought the good fight, I have finished the race, I have kept the faith.
+In was a privilege for me to know Bob Price and to see God’s grace to him and working through him to bless others.
+I am a better man for spending time with Bob Price.
+Now he can say with the Apostle Paul, “I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day.”4

-Prayer: Father, we thank you that even to our old age and gray hairs you will carry us.
+Father, we thank You that even to our old age and gray hairs You will carry us.
 You made us, saved us, adopted us, and will carry us to the end and home to Heaven.
-Your steadfast love never ceases, your mercies never come to an end.
-They are new every morning; great is your faithfulness.
+Your steadfast love never ceases, Your mercies never come to an end.
+They are new every morning.
+Great is Your faithfulness.
 You are our rock, fortress, and deliverer; our refuge, shield, and stronghold.
-Hang on to us all through this life and help us to hang on to you.
+Hang on to us all through this life and help us to hang on to You.
 We pray in Jesus’ name.
 Amen.5

-Notes (various translations): 1 Rev 14:13.
+Notes (various Bible translations): 1 Rev 14:13.
 2 This version is adapted from ehymnbook.org.
 The hymn appeared in “Our Own Hymn-Book” published by Charles Spurgeon’s Metropolitan Baptist Church in 1883.
-A modern version of that appears in “Psalms & Hymns of Reformed Worship” compiled by Peter Masters.
-I have borrowed from that version also.
+A modern version appears in “Psalms & Hymns of Reformed Worship” compiled by Peter Masters.
+I borrow from that version also.
 3 Psalm 63:8.
 4 2 Tim 4:8.
 5 Prayer based on Psalm 18:2; Isaiah 46:4; Lam 3:22-24.